 The good news is that heel spur pain is rarely permanent.
-Plantar fasciitis, the main cause of a heel spur, is reversible and very successfully treated.
-Over 90 percent of people with plantar fasciitis or heel spurs improve significantly with physiotherapy treatment.
+Plantar fasciitis, the leading cause of a heel spur, is reversible and very successfully treated.
+Over 90 per cent of people with plantar fasciitis or heel spurs improve significantly with physiotherapy treatment.
 While you may continue to see a heel spur on Xray, once you settle the inflammation adjacent to your heel spur, the heel pain will resolve.

 What is the Best Treatment for Heel Spurs?

-Due to poor foot biomechanics being the primary cause of your plantar fasciitis, and subsequently your heel spurs, it is vital to thoroughly assess and correct your foot and leg biomechanics to prevent future plantar fasciitis episodes or the development or progression of a heel spur.
+Due to poor foot biomechanics being the primary cause of your plantar fasciitis and your heel spurs, you should have your foot biomechanics assessed.
+It is vital to thoroughly assess and correct your foot and leg biomechanics to prevent future plantar fasciitis episodes or the development or progression of a heel spur.

-Your physiotherapist is highly-skilled in foot control assessment and its dynamic biomechanical correction.
-Depending upon your specific clinical assessment, your physiotherapist may provide you with manual therapy techniques such as joint mobilisations to loosen stiff joints, soft tissue massage or release, muscle flexibility or stretches, foot taping, foot, and lower limb strengthening exercises and occasionally night splints.
-The treatment of plantar fasciitis and heel spurs does vary from person to person so please seek the advice of your foot care practitioner.
+Your physiotherapist is highly skilled in foot control assessment and its dynamic biomechanical correction.
+Depending upon your specific clinical examination, your physiotherapist may provide manual therapy techniques to loosen stiff joints.
+Additionally, they may offer soft-tissue massage or release, muscle flexibility or stretches, foot strapping, foot and lower limb strengthening exercises and occasionally night splints.
+The treatment of plantar fasciitis and heel spurs varies from person to person, so please seek your foot care practitioner’s advice.

-They may recommend that you seek the advice of a podiatrist, who is an expert in the prescription on passive foot devices such as orthotics.
-Foot orthosis have been shown to potentially assist plantar fasciitis and heel spurs.
+They may recommend seeking a podiatrist’s advice, who can prescribe custom made passive foot devices such as orthotics.
+Foot orthosis may assist plantar fasciitis and heel spur potentially.

-Active foot stabilisation exercises are an excellent long-term solution to prevent and control heel spurs and plantar fasciitis that may be prescribed by your physiotherapist.
+Active foot stabilisation exercises are an excellent long-term solution to prevent and control heel spurs and plantar fasciitis that your physiotherapist may prescribe.

-Researchers have concluded that there are essentially 8 stages that need to be covered to effectively rehabilitate plantar fasciitis and prevent recurrence.
+Researchers have concluded that eight stages need to be covered to rehabilitate plantar fasciitis and prevent a recurrence effectively.
 These are: